MALT Strengthens Stewardship with New Rangeland Certification

 We’re excited to share that MALT stewardship team member, Scott Dunbar, has earned his certification as a Certified Rangeland Manager from the State of California Board of Forestry and Fire Protection in partnership with the Cal-Pac section of the Society for Range Management.

-This achievement highlights the dedicated professionals who make up MALT’s Stewardship Team— experts working behind the scenes to support ranchers and farmers on conserved lands throughout Marin County.
+This achievement highlights the dedicated professionals who make up MALT’s Stewardship Team— experts working behind the scenes to support ranchers and farmers on agricultural lands throughout Marin County.

 What “Certified Rangeland Manager” Means